leeford/Backup-TeamsConfig/README.md

 ### Why? - Doesn't Microsoft already keep copies of this? ###
 I'm sure they do.
 However it doesn't hurt to have a copy should the unthinkable happen!

 Another reason for backing up is it is a way of having a "snapshot" of the configuration at a point in time.
 With this you can look back and compare it to the existing configuration (this script will do this for you if required).
-If undocumented changes have taken place (it could be hard to spot without a back up to look back on)
+If undocumented changes have taken place (it could be hard to spot without a back up to look back on).

 ### What does it backup? ###

-Currently the script backs up the following:
+Currently the script makes a copy of the following:

 | Item                               | Notes                                           |
 | ---------------------------------- | ----------------------------------------------- |